 Театр імені Марії Заньковецької – Maria Zankovetska Theater

-If you prefer drama plays, watch them at this theater.
-That is how you can improve your language skills and find out more about Ukrainian culture.
-They usually perform Ukrainian plays, but there are some plays of foreign authors, too.
+If you prefer drama plays, watch them at this theater, and improve your language skills while finding out more about Ukrainian culture.
+They usually perform Ukrainian plays, but there are some plays by foreign authors, too.
 However, all of them are in Ukrainian, so be ready to listen carefully.
 Find the plays and tickets here.

 Where: вулиця Лесі Українки, 1 (Lesia Ukrainka street, 1)